RCuttrell/Active-Directory-Homelab/README.md

 #

-Next I cd'd into the words lists file within kali linux located at /usr/share/wordlists and unzip the rockyou.txt.gz file using the "sudo gunzip rockyou.txt.gz" command.
-Now, this word list is massive and for the purpose of this project, I wanted to simulate a successful brute force attack without iterating through each word in the rockyou.txt file.
-So to create a smaller wordlists file I used the "head -n 20 rockyou.txt > passwords.txt" command to create a new word list file called "passwords.txt" containing only the first 20 passwords of the rockyou.txt file.
-THe final step was to edit the passwords.txt file using nano and add the passwords for users Bob Smith and Jane Smith to enrue the brute force attack on those users was successful.
+Next I cd'd into the wordlists file within kali linux located at /usr/share/wordlists and unziped the rockyou.txt.gz file using the "sudo gunzip rockyou.txt.gz" command.
+Now, this wordlist is massive and for the purpose of this project, I wanted to simulate a successful brute force attack without iterating through each word in the rockyou.txt file.
+So to create a smaller wordlists file, I used the "head -n 20 rockyou.txt > passwords.txt" command to create a new word list file called "passwords.txt" containing only the first 20 passwords of the rockyou.txt file.
+THe final step was to edit the passwords.txt file using nano and add the passwords for users Bob Smith and Jane Smith to ensure the brute force attack on those users was successful.

 ![gunzip rockyou](https://github.com/RCuttrell/Active-Directory-Homelab/assets/111534355/b7b20b78-2510-4a96-bfc5-669c274880ff)
 ![create passwordstxt](https://github.com/RCuttrell/Active-Directory-Homelab/assets/111534355/cc44eab5-39ab-4784-a1c5-5fe7055cbab3)